Agentforce Revenue Management: What It Does (and Doesn't Do)

 It’s especially effective for recurring revenue and usage-based pricing models, where accuracy and automation are mission critical.
 These high-volume, dynamic transactions rely on complete, centralized product data to perform consistently and at scale.

-Because of Revenue Cloud’s spreadsheet-like Product Catalog functionality, Salesforce alone doesn’t enable control over the variation of product information for different sales channels, like when a product is sold through Amazon or Shopify vs. an organization’s commerce site.
-It also cannot define related products or store digital assets like spec sheets, images, or videos — all of which are critical tools for upselling and cross-selling.
+Agentforce Revenue Management's Product Catalog functionality doesn't enable control over the variation of product information for different sales channels, like when a product is sold through Amazon or Shopify versus an organization's commerce site.

-What happens when product data is inconsistent
+What happens when product information is inconsistent

-Inconsistent product data leads to serious problems:
+Inconsistent product information creates serious problems:

 - Quotes are missing information, resulting in inaccurate estimates, time lost on rework, and damaged customer trust.